undecaf/vue-material-modal-dialog/README.md

-In [Vue Material](https://vuematerial.io/), components showing a dialog have to _contain_ an [`MdDialog`](https://vuematerial.io/components/dialog), or a component based on an `MdDialog`.
+In [Vue Material](https://vuematerial.io/), components showing a dialog have to _contain_ an [`MdDialog`](https://vuematerial.io/components/dialog), or a component based on `MdDialog`.
 This couples the modal dialog to the surrounding component and creates a separate dialog instance/comment placeholder for each occurrence, eventually multiplied by `v-for`.

-This repository provides a component, `MdModalDialog`, as a substitute for Vue Material's `MdDialog`.
-It offers the following features:
+This repository provides a component, `MdModalDialog`, that avoids this situation.
+It acts as a substitute for Vue Material's `MdDialog`, offering the following additional features:

 +   `MdModalDialog`s are completely _decoupled_ from other components
-+   They only have to be `import`ed but not placed in the `<template>`s of other components
++   They only have to be `import`ed but not to be placed in the `<template>` of other components
 +   `MdModalDialog` supports the same props and events as [`MdDialog`](https://vuematerial.io/components/dialog)
 +   Simple API: showing the dialog returns a promise which will be fulfilled or rejected when the dialog is closed
-+   Data can be transferred between the calling component and the dialog
++   Input data can be transferred from the dialog to the calling component
 +   Properties can be passed for runtime customization of the dialog
 +   At any point in time there will be at most one single `MdModalDialog` instance